evgenyneu/Auk/README.md

-# Great Auk, an paged image scroll view for iOS / Swift
+# Great Auk, a paged image scroll view for iOS / Swift